-- Better mileage – Typically a Suby 2.5 offers an increase in fuel economy in the range of 20 to 30% from the stock gasoline 2.1l or 1.9l engines.
+Better mileage – Typically a Suby 2.5 offers an increase in fuel economy in the range of 20-30% from the stock gasoline 2.1-L or 1.9-L engines.

-- More power – The stock 2.1 motor (years ’86-’91) puts out about 95 horsepower.
-The Subaru 2.5 puts out about 170 hp, and with a little tuning from us you can go up from there.
+More power – The stock 2.1 motor (years ’86-’91) puts out about 95 horsepower.
+The Subaru 2.5 puts out about 170 hp, and with a little tuning from us you can go even higher.

 All our Subaru conversions include a rebuilt, zero-mile engine with race bearings, rebuilt heads, and high volume oil pump.